The Block Protocol (Þ) is an open standard that defines how frontend components called blocks can be built and used.

 We additionally explain core concepts in the Block Protocol, including:

-If you have any questions, please open or contribute to a discussion on GitHub, or chat to us on Discord.
+If you have any questions, please open or contribute to a discussion on GitHub.

 Anybody can publish blocks or types to the Þ Hub.